Retire by stateFigures verified May 31, 2026

 Is Arkansas affordable for retirees?

-Housing prices and property taxes in Arkansas are relatively low, which makes homeownership more affordable than in many states.
-The main trade-offs are humid summers, tornado season, and fewer amenities in rural areas.
+Often, yes.
+Home prices and property taxes run relatively low, so owning is more affordable here than in many states.
+The trade-offs are humid summers, tornado season, and fewer amenities once you get rural.

 SROA